asizikov/asizikov.github.io/_posts/2015-07-25-rx-api-with-cache-one.md

 Note that there is neither dependency on cache type, nor any other information about the cache.

 Generally it’s not a great idea to re-render the UI with no reason.
-To avoid an unnecessary invocation of OnNext delegate we’re going to use DistinctUntilChanged operator https://msdn.microsoft.com/en-us/library/system.reactive.linq.observable.distinctuntilchanged(v=vs.103).aspx
+To avoid an unnecessary invocation of OnNext delegate we’re going to use [DistinctUntilChanged](https://msdn.microsoft.com/en-us/library/system.reactive.linq.observable.distinctuntilchanged(v=vs.103).aspx) operator.

 To do that we should define the custom comparer:
 {% highlight csharp %}
 public class RatingComparer : IEqualityComparer<RatingModel>
 {